jaimiles23/Multiplication-Medley/README.md

 )
 ```
 This NLG method requires careful consideration of sentence structure and semantics to avoid unnatural responses.
 However, successful implementation increases response variety multiplicatively.
 The speech construction for the above noun phrase yields 12 response permutations.

+Data for each NLG method is located in each subdirectory's `data` module.

 ## Major changes to implement